Harsh19-M/Sales-Insight/README.md

-# 📉📈 Sales Insights Case Study – AtliQ Hardware
+# Sales Insights Case Study – AtliQ Hardware
 *A data-driven sales performance dashboard built using SQL and Power BI*

-## 📄 Executive Summary
+## Executive Summary:

 Using **SQL** and **Power BI**, this project builds an **interactive sales dashboard** for *AtliQ Hardware* — a computer hardware manufacturer facing fragmented, unreliable sales reports.